step-security/github-actions-goat/README.md

 Follow these `hands-on tutorials` to learn about threats and countermeasures related to the software supply chain.
 If you would like to see a different threat being addressed, or have other feedback, please create an [issue](https://github.com/step-security/supply-chain-goat/issues) or participate in [discussions](https://github.com/step-security/supply-chain-goat/discussions).

+## Weekly instructor-led session
+While you can follow the hands-on tutorials on your own, if you want, you can also attend the free weekly instructor-led session.
+Each session is limited to 10 attendees.
+You can register [here](https://calendly.com/varunsh-step/supply-chain-goat).

 ## Prerequisites